Chinese in Northwest America Research Committee (CINARC)

 As everyone who has seen Hollywood movies about Hong Kong during the British period knows, traditional Tanka women often sculled boats themselves, many with babies strapped on their backs.

 Does this mean that at least some of the 19th century immigrants to California were Tankas?
 Perhaps.
-It is not easy to imagine an ordinary southern Chinese woman of that period sculling a boat, with or without a baby on her back.
+It is not easy to imagine an ordinary southern Chinese woman of that period rowing a boat, with or without a baby on her back.

 Linda Bentz and Robert Schwemmer, "The Rise and Fall of the Chinese Fisheries in California."
 In Susie Lan Cassel, ed., The Chinese